jpkrooney/Delayed_entry_jointmodels_paper1/README.md

 4. Centre for Biostatistics, University of Manchester, Manchester, UK
 </sup>

 This repo contains R code for the paper of the same name.
-Specifcally this includes the following:
+Specifically this includes the following:

 1. Rmarkdown file ALS_cohort_analysis.Rmd which performs the cohort analysis from the paper and the ALS_cohort_analysis.pdf which details the results of the analysis.